MicrosoftDocs/mixed-reality/mixed-reality-docs/hologram-stability.md

 **To attenuate the effects of color-separation:**
 * Make the object lag the user's gaze.
 It should appear as if it has some inertia and is attached to the gaze "on springs".
 This slows the cursor (reducing separation distance) and puts it behind the user's likely gaze point.
 So long as it quickly catches up when the user stops shifting their gaze it feels quite natural.
-* If you do want to move a hologram, try to keep it's movement speed below 5 degrees/second if you anticipate that the user will follow it with their eyes.
+* If you do want to move a hologram, try to keep its movement speed below 5 degrees/second if you anticipate that the user will follow it with their eyes.
 * Use *light* instead of *geometry* for the cursor.
 A source of virtual illumination attached to the gaze will be perceived as an interactive pointer but will not cause color-separation.
 * Adjust the stabilization plane to match the holograms the user is gazing at.
 * Make the object red, green or blue.
 * Switch to a blurred version of the content.
-For example, a round white cursor could be change to a slightly blurred line oriented in the direction of motion.
+For example, a round white cursor could be changed to a slightly blurred line oriented in the direction of motion.

 As before, rendering at 60 FPS and setting the stabilization plane are the most important techniques for hologram stability.
 If facing noticeable color separation, first make sure the frame rate meets expectations.